Where to Stay in Costa Rica First Time: 16 Best Areas

 Stay In Puerto Jiminez If You want to visit the largest, most biologically diverse national park in Costa Rica; Nightlife is important to you; you want to do hiking and whale watching;

-Best places to stay in Puerto Jimenez:
+Best places to stay in Puerto Jimenez for first-time visitors:

 🔍MORE HOTEL DEALS IN PUERTO JIMINEZ